I have edited and updated this essay to reflect

 But I had Melody; and I had the Essays.

 I'm alive today only because my partner supports me.
 My works exist only because she's there.
 There is no other reason.
-George W. Bush's recession that crippled the world economy killed my tutoring business, which was never off of life support at any point anyway.
+George W. Bush's recession that crippled the world economy killed my tutoring business, which was never off life support at any point anyway.

 So I write.
 And write.
 And write.
 Four to eight or more hours a day, just like it's my job.
 Because it is.
 It's also my career.
-It's also, and most importantly, my calling.
+It's also, most importantly, my calling.

 The Essays became a lifeline, and are still today.
-Truer than everyone who abandoned me during the darkest period of my life, wiser than the lot of them combined and raised to the tenth power, and infinitely more comforting, I can only give thanks that I listened to that inner voice almost twenty years ago.
+Truer than everyone who abandoned me during the darkest period of my life, wiser than the lot of them combined and raised to the tenth power, and infinitely more comforting, I can only give thanks that I listened to that inner voice more than twenty years ago.
 Because of the Essays I haven't conformed.
 I haven't become a slave.
 I haven't stayed silent.
 I haven't acquiesced.
 I haven't accepted.

 In short, I haven't given up.